Focus 2030

 In 2021, a new law enshrined a historic step forward, stipulating that 0.7% of GNI be devoted to ODA by 2025.
 However, the government discreetly backtracked on this commitment in the summer of 2023, pushing back the target to 2030, on the occasion of the Interministerial Committee for International Cooperation and Development (CICID).

-According to Focus 2030 projections, the postponement of this target from 2025 to 2030 as well as budget cuts for ODA in 2024 and 2025 cuts represent a shortfall of almost 22 billion euros for international development between 2025 and 2030, at a time when the most vulnerable countries are facing an unprecedented fiscal squeeze, having to choose on a daily basis between investing in the fight against poverty, education, climate and the energy transition, and repaying their debt.
+According to Focus 2030 projections, the postponement of this target from 2025 to 2030 as well as budget cuts for ODA in 2024 and 2025 cuts represent a shortfall of more than 35 billion euros for international development between 2025 and 2030, at a time when the most vulnerable countries are facing an unprecedented fiscal squeeze, having to choose on a daily basis between investing in the fight against poverty, education, climate and the energy transition, and repaying their debt.

-Moreover, France’s ODA has already declined in 2023 for the first time in seven years.
-According to preliminary data from the OECD, France’s ODA is 11% lower in 2023 than in 2022.
-Compared with the trajectory envisaged by the 2021 programming law, which set a target of 0.61% of France’s GNI dedicated to ODA in 2023, compared with 0.50% in reality, this represents a shortfall of more than 3.4 billion dollars for international solidarity in 2023.
+Moreover, France’s ODA has already declined in 2023 for the first time in seven years, and remained at this low level in 2024.
+According to data from the OECD, France’s ODA was 13% lower in 2023 than in 2022.
+France’s ODA represented 0.48% of its GNI in 2023 (compared with 0.56% in 2022), in contradiction with the trajectory set out in the 2021 programming law.
+The latter envisaged reaching 0.66% of France’s GNI dedicated to ODA in 2024.

 2024: a new ODA cut, 10 times larger than other budget cuts